TzuChieh/Photon-v2/README.md

 ![upper teaser image](https://tzuchieh.github.io/images/photon_v2/teaser_upper.jpg)

-<h1 align="center" style="margin-top: 0px;">Photon Renderer</h1>
+<h1 style="text-align: center; margin: 0px; padding: 0px;">Photon Renderer</h1>
-<p align="center">A physically based render engine for ultra realistic image synthesis.</p>
+<h4 style="text-align: center; font-weight: normal; font-style: italic;">A physically based render engine for ultra realistic image synthesis.</h4>

 ![lower teaser image](https://tzuchieh.github.io/images/photon_v2/teaser_lower.jpg)

-## What is Photon-v2
+## A Brief Introduction

-Photon-v2 is a rendering engine made out of my personal interest in computer graphics.
+Photon is a rendering engine made out of my personal interest in computer graphics.
 A rendering engine is what takes geometrical descriptions and material properties of a 3-D scene as input, and outputs a 2-D image of that scene from a specific point of view.
 In layman's terms, it is like taking a photograph, except the scene and the camera are both simulated by a computer.
 This project is actively being developed and more features are expected to come.

 **Supported Platforms**: Windows, Linux, macOS *(currently Linux & macOS are not thoroughly tested)*